Initializes a new instance of the MfaWebAuthnPlatformChallenge class.

 A promise that resolves when the credential submission is initiated.
 A successful operation typically results in a server-side redirect.

-is not available (indicating missing challenge options),
+Throws an error if this.screen.publicKey is not available (indicating missing challenge options),

-) fails (e.g., user cancellation,
+if getPasskeyCredentials (and thus navigator.credentials.get()) fails (e.g., user cancellation,

 no authenticator found, hardware error), or if the final form submission to Auth0 fails.

 It's crucial to catch errors from this method.
-WebAuthn API errors (like NotAllowedError
+WebAuthn API errors (like NotAllowedError)

-should ideally be reported using this.reportBrowserError()
+should ideally be reported using this.reportBrowserError().

 MfaWebAuthnPlatformChallenge